sass/sass/accepted/module-system.changes.md

 * Add a `$module` parameter to `get-function()`.

+* Clarify the behavior of the first law of extend when multiple modules extend the same selector.

 * Remove missing outdated entries from the table of contents.

 ## Draft 4.2